-Fern stitch is another stitch like feather stitch that is used for stems and leaves.
+Fern stitch is another stitch, like a feather stitch, that is used for stems and embroidery leaves.
 It is much easier to do even without drawing guidelines.
-It can be straight or gently curving making it great for sewing flower gardens.
+It can be straight or gently curving, making it great for sewing flower gardens.

-Fishbone stitch is not usually used to sew fish but rather to create padded leaves with an interesting cross over effect in the center.
-The leaves can be pointed or rounded at the ends, making it versatile in sewing leaves.
+Fishbone stitch is not usually used to sew fish but rather to create padded leaves with an interesting cross-over effect in the center.
+The leaves can be pointed or rounded at the ends, making them versatile in sewing embroidery leaves.

 Fly stitch can be used individually to sew interesting little v shapes or joined for embroidering leaves.
 This is an easy stitch for beginners.

-Herringbone stitch is mostly used for borders of if joined together, a filling stitch.
+Herringbone stitch is mostly used for borders or, if joined together, a filling stitch.
 It is worked from right to left between 2 parallel lines and is relatively easy.
 You can do a single or double herringbone stitch.

 The lazy daisy stitch is a type of chain stitch used to create flowers and daisies.
 You can vary the number of petals and the size of the center to create different looks.
 It is often used in conjunction with the French knot in the center.

-Sashiko stitch is a variation of the running stitch done in intricate repeating patterns.
-A traditional Japanese stitch, it is a traditional art form which is easy to do but extremely effective for filling large pieces of fabric.
+Sashiko embroidery stitch is a variation of the running stitch done in intricate repeating patterns.
+A traditional Japanese stitch, it is a traditional art form that is easy to do but extremely effective for filling large pieces of fabric.

 Satin stitch is a filling stitch used for any shape you can imagine.
 It is best for smaller shapes as long threads may catch in larger ones.
 A satin stitch may be used by itself or with a backstitch to create a cleaner border.

-Seed stitch (which is also called rice stitch) is used as a filling stitch or as a method of padding underneath satin stitch.
-It is essentially small random running stitches done in a simple up and down motion.
-The stitches can be all different colors or the one color.
+Seed stitch (which is also called rice stitch) is used as a filling stitch or as a method of padding underneath a satin stitch.
+It is essentially small random running stitches done in a simple up-and-down motion.
+The stitches can be all different colors or one color.

 Smocking refers not to a single stitch but rather a group of stitches used to gather fabric without elastic.
 It is both decorative and functional.

 Split stitch is used for outlining and creating simple designs.
-It is considered a straight stitch and if formed by splitting the thread in half.
-The outline from this stitch is thick and rope-like making it more of a statement stitch.
+It is considered a straight stitch and is formed by splitting the thread in half.
+The outline from this stitch is thick and rope-like, making it more of a statement stitch.

-Stem stitch is used for stems and borders and produces a thick rope looking line of stitches placed at a diagonal.
-It is thicker than a running stitch or backstitch and gives more of a three dimensional look to stems.
-Fitting name isn't it?
+A stem stitch is used for stems and borders and produces a thick rope-looking line of stitches placed at a diagonal.
+It is thicker than a running stitch or backstitch and gives more of a three-dimensional look to stems.
+Fitting name, isn't it?

 Come into my web said the spider to the fly.
 Do you remember that old saying?
-Web stitch is a round woven stitch that can be used for webs and makes lovely roses.
+Web stitch is a round woven stitching type that can be used for webs and makes lovely roses.
 Use a contrasting or matching thread for the weaving and spokes for different looks.

-Whip stitch can be used for applique and for sewing the seams of felt and other fabrics that don't fray.
-It is also a popular stitch for stitching together the pieces of knitting and crotchet.
+Whipstitch can be used for applique and for sewing the seams of felt and other fabrics that don't fray.
+It is also a popular stitch for stitching together pieces of knitting and crocheting.